tarlepp/symfony-flex-backend/doc/CONCEPTS_AND_FEATURES.md

 This application has builtin common helper traits that you can easily to use everywhere in your application.

+_**Note** that you should use these only to help you to debug your application quickly - these are not mentioned to be use as in your production code!!!

+eg. if you need `LoggerInterface` in your service, just use DI to inject that to your service._

 ### LoggerAwareTrait

 Within this trait you can easily inject _your_ `logger` to any service that